Estimating the Number of States via the Rodeo Algorithm for Quantum Computation: Methodology

-Recently, Choi et al. \cite{RodeoPRL127} introduced a new scheme named rodeo algorithm, which effectively solves the time-independent Schr\"odinger equation through quantum computation.
-Similar to other quantum computing algorithms~\cite{Kitaev, Shor, Simon, Deutsch-Jozsa,Cleve}, the rodeo algorithm exploits the phenomenon of phase kickback.
-This principle involves transferring the unitary evolution of the target qubits to the set of ancillary qubits that control the operation of their dynamics.~\cite{ciaran, nagata}.
-The key steps of the rodeo algorithm can be summarized as follows:
+Similar to other quantum computing algorithms~\cite{Kitaev, Shor, Simon, Deutsch-Jozsa}, the rodeo algorithm exploits the phenomenon of phase kickback.
+This phenomenon refers to the fact that controlled operations affect both the target and control qubits, with these effects corresponding to phase shift operations.
+Specifically, during a controlled operation, the phase shift resulting from applying a unitary operator to one of its own eigenstates is effectively transferred to the control qubit, which is initially set in a superposition of the basis states $\ket{0}$ and $\ket{1}$~\cite{Cleve, ciaran, nagata}.
+With this in mind, the key steps of the rodeo algorithm can be outlined as follows:

 \begin{enumerate}